lattesite/lattesite-structured-data/README.md

-# LatteSite Structured Data Generator
+# LatteSite - Structured Data Generator

 This is an SEO Structured Data generator written in Java.

-This is primary a module for the main LatteSite Static Site Generator project, but it may be used as a stand-alone generator.
+This is primary a part of the main LatteSite Static Site Generator project, but it may be used as a stand-alone generator.

-For more information, please visit the main LatteSite SSG repository.
+For more information, please visit the main LatteSite repository.

 ## Releases